Bowel Resection Surgery

 What happens during surgery

 Although bowel resection is a major operation, it is done frequently at CHOP with consistent positive results.
 Our gastroenterology and general surgery teams work together to determine when surgery is needed and which procedure will produce the best results.
-Our GI-Surgery team is among the best in the world, and have repeatedly been ranked No. 1 by U.S. News & World Report.
+Our GI-Surgery team is among the best in the world, and have repeatedly been ranked among the best in the nation by U.S. News & World Report.

 Before surgery, your child will be given medication to help them stay calm and pain-free during the procedure.
 Parents can remain with their child before surgery, and may see them immediately after surgery.